tikerlade/exec-notifier/README.md

 [![pre-commit.ci status](https://results.pre-commit.ci/badge/github/tikerlade/exec-notifier/master.svg)](https://results.pre-commit.ci/latest/github/tikerlade/exec-notifier/master)
 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/exec-notifier)

 This tool provides you ability to send yourself information about looong executed command when it is done.
 Information will be sent using Telegram Bot.
+Logs and error messages (if they'll occur) will be delivered too.

+:warning: If your log will be too long (longer 1_000_000 signs we'll not send it).

 ## Prerequisites :bookmark_tabs: